HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance

 \section{Additional Experimental Details}

-\subsection{Data Construction}
+\subsection{Data construction}

-We evaluate on three object-level datasets using small-class subsets: ModelNet-5 (bottle, bowl, cup, lamp, stool), ShapeNet-5 (birdhouse, bottle, bowl, bus, cap), and Sydney Urban Objects-3 (car, traffic sign, pedestrian).
-The original taxonomies contain ModelNet40 (40 classes), ShapeNetCore (55 classes), and Sydney Urban Objects (14 classes).
-To increase the reliability of our comparisons under sparse-point budgets, we select five classes for the relatively clean CAD datasets (ModelNet/ShapeNet) and three for the more challenging real-world LiDAR dataset (Sydney Urban Objects).
+We evaluate on two object-level datasets using small-class subsets: ModelNet (bottle, bowl, cup, lamp, stool) and ShapeNet (birdhouse, bottle, bowl, bus, cap).
+The original taxonomies contain ModelNet40 (40 classes) and ShapeNetCore (55 classes).
+Because each object is represented by only a few points in our sparse-point regime ($N \in \{4,5,6\}$), the available geometric information is severely limited.
+Discrimination over the full 40/55-class taxonomies, however, requires much finer geometric cues.
+We therefore use fixed five-class subsets for the clean CAD datasets to keep comparisons across methods more interpretable and stable.

 For each normalized object, we first form a dense candidate set of surface points (typically $\sim$2{,}048 candidates).
-Candidates are drawn from the underlying geometry representation (mesh surface for CAD, LiDAR returns for SUO) to cover the shape broadly.
+Candidates are drawn from the underlying mesh surface representation to cover the shape broadly.
 Objects are partitioned into training, validation, and test sets.
-For ModelNet, we follow the official train/test split and reserve a portion of the training data for validation; for all other datasets, splits are constructed using disjoint sets of objects.
+For ModelNet, we follow the official train/test split and reserve a portion of the training data for validation; for ShapeNet, splits are constructed using disjoint sets of objects.
 Given a point budget of $N$, we maintain class-balanced splits with a 7:1:2 ratio, resulting in $700N$, $100N$, and $200N$ points per class for training, validation, and testing, respectively.
 For $N\in\{4,5,6\}$, points are selected via farthest point sampling (FPS) with a random initial seed.
 This iterative process selects the candidate furthest from the current set to maximize spatial coverage and minimize redundancy.
 To ensure sample diversity, points are sampled without replacement.
-For the Sydney Urban Objects dataset—where the candidate pool may be smaller than $N$—we supplement the selection via random sampling from the residual pool, employing replacement only when necessary while minimizing index collisions.
-ModelNet and ShapeNet require no such supplementation.